mucommander/mucommander/package/readme.txt

 - When sorting by any column, always start with ascending sort order
 - Faster way of finding applications for Open With context menu (macOS)
 - Debug Console is able to show logs with stacktraces (if present)
+- Improved Debug Console to display logs using tree view with folded stacktraces and it can be opened in background (non-modal) with logs autorefresh

 Localization:
 -